 greater than its estimated recoverable amount.

-e) Gains and losses on disposals are determined by comparing proceeds with carrying amount.
-These are included in the
+(e) Gains and losses on disposals are determined by comparing proceeds with carrying amount.
+These are included in

-Statement of profit and loss within other gains/ (losses).
+the Statement of profit and loss within other gains,' (losses).

 2.6 Intangible assets

-assets are carried at cost less any accumulated amortization and accumulated impairment losses.
-Internally generated
+intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
+Internally

 The useful lives of intangible assets are assessed as either finite or indefinite.

-Intangible assets with finite lives are amortized over the useful economic life and assessed for impairment whenever there
+Intangible assets with finite lives are amortised over the useful economic life and assessed for impairment whenever there

 is an indication that the intangible asset may be impaired.
-The amortization period and the amortization method for an
+The amortisation period and the amortisation method for an

-life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the
+useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to

-amortization period or method, as appropriate, and are treated as changes in accounting estimates.
-The amortization expense
+modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.
+The

-Intangible assets with indefinite useful lives are not amortized, but are tested for impairment annually, either individually or
+Intangible assets with indefinite useful lives are not amortised, but are tested for impairment annually, either individually

-at the cash-generating unit level.
-The assessment of indefinite life is reviewed annually to determine whether the indefinite
+or at the cash-generating unit level, The assessment of indefinite life is reviewed annually to determine whether the

-life continues to be supportable.
-If not, the change in useful life from indefinite to finite is made on a prospective basis.
-Gains
+indefinite life continues to be supportable If not, the change in useful life from indefinite to finite is made on a prospective

-or losses arising from derecognized of an intangible asset are measured as the difference between the net disposal proceeds
+basis.
+Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net

-and the carrying amount of the asset and are recognized in the statement of profit or loss when the asset is derecognized.
+disposal proceeds and the carrying amount of the asset and are recognised in the statement of profit or loss when the

 Ind AS 116 requires lessees to determine the lease term as the non-cancellable period of a lease adjusted with any option

-expected lease term on a lease-by-lease basis and thereby assesses whether it is reasonably certain that any options to extend
+the expected lease term on a lease-by-lease basis and thereby assesses whether it is reasonably certain that any options

-or terminate the contract will be exercised.
-In evaluating the lease term, the Company considers factors such as any significant
+to extend or terminate the contract will be exercised.
+In evaluating the lease term, the Company considers factors such

-contract contains a lease, at inception of a contract.
-A contract is, or contains, a lease if the contract conveys the right to control
+a contract contains a lease, at inception of a contract.
+A contract is, or contains, a lease if the contract conveys the right

-the use of an identified asset for a period of time in exchange for consideration.
-To assess whether a contract conveys the right
+to control the use of an identified asset for a period of time in exchange for consideration.
+To assess whether a contract

 (a) the contract involves the use of an identified asset